WAN vs. LAN: What Is the Difference?

 - More secure than a WAN.
 LAN equipment is all on-site and controlled by a single company.

 Are LANs going to take over WANs or vice versa?
 Absolutely not.
 Is one better than another?
-They are not really comparable in this way.
+LAN and WAN networks are not really comparable in this way.
 LANs and WANs each have their purpose.
 They have strengths, weaknesses and complement each other.
 In fact, without LANs you could never have WANs.

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.